adriengivry/Software-Rasterizer/README.md

 # CPU Sotfware Rasterizer

-Here is our student software rasterizer project made in 6 weeks in a group of 2.
+Here is our CPU Software Rasterizer project made during our first Game Programming year.
+We had 6 weeks to make it in a group of 2.

 Our rasterizer exploit the CPU.

 ## Content